Breast Implant Options

 Our goal as experienced board-certified plastic surgeons is to provide professional guidance to women considering breast augmentation.
 The objective is always to produce a natural and aesthetic final result, and within this range some patients prefer to remain relatively small breasted, while others prefer to be larger breasted.

-In most patients with an average chest width, we find that as they get into larger size ranges, we are more inclined to use a somewhat higher profile implant while in lower sizes we use a more moderate profile implant to create a better base width diameter match.
+In most patients with an average chest width, we find that as they get into larger size ranges, we are more inclined to use a somewhat higher profile implant while in lower sizes we use a more moderate or lower profile implant to create a better base width diameter match.
 Obviously, this is adjusted for every patient to create the best final result.

 Ready to